 How do we find the people we want?
 And how the heck do I get more of them?

-Here are a few of our biggest secrets that will improve your photography game and start attracting more business.
+Here are a few of our most significant secrets that will improve your photography game and start attracting more business.

-Figure out WHO your ideal client is, so you can market to them!
+Figure out WHO your ideal client is so that you can market to them!

 You first need to create a profile to narrow down your ideal client.
 Here are a few questions to ask yourself.

 - How old are my ideal clients?
-Young families, established professionals or up-and- coming entrepreneurs?
+Young families, established professionals or up-and-coming entrepreneurs?
 Maybe you like working with mature couples, or the elderly!
-This absolutely determines how you will market to these demographics.
+This determines how you will market to these demographics.
 My 94-year old grandma may be on Facebook (she IS actually), but most in that age group probably aren’t.

 - What is their average income?
 This helps when setting your prices and also how you may market in-person.

 - Where do they shop or where do they hang out?
 For example, mothers may spend their days/evenings at the park with their kids, or shop at children’s stores.
 Young professionals may gather at trendy cafes or networking events.
 It may be worth it to leave some fliers/business cards at these establishments or even collaborate with the shop owners who will then tell people about you!
 For example, offer a new business some headshots for their website if they agree to refer others to you!
 Heck, you may get some free coffee out of the deal as well!